vanttec/vanttec_documentation/source/usv/usv_software/usv_software_localization.rst

    (Alignment of IMU)

-The ellipse alignment is the IMU with respect to the USV.
+The ellipse alignment defines the IMU orientation relative to the USV frame.

 Mechanical Installation